* 307 – After divorcing his wife Minervina, Constantine marries Fausta, the daughter of the retired Roman Emperor Maximian.

 * 1889 – The Eiffel Tower is officially opened.

 * 1903 – Richard Pearse allegedly makes a powered flight in an early aircraft.

-* 1906 – The Intercollegiate Athletic Association of the United States (later National Collegiate Athletic Association) is established to set rules for amateur sports in the United States.
+* 1906 – The Intercollegiate Athletic Association of the United States (later the National Collegiate Athletic Association) is established to set rules for college sports in the United States.

-* 1909 – Serbia accepts Austrian control over Bosnia-Herzegovina.
+* 1909 – Serbia accepts Austrian control over Bosnia and Herzegovina.